confluentinc/cp-ansible/VARIABLES.md

 ### zookeeper_user

-Only use to customize Linux User Zookeeper Service runs with.
-Default user is cp-kafka
+Set this variable to customize the Linux User that the Zookeeper Service runs with.
+Default user is cp-kafka.

 Default:  "{{zookeeper_default_user}}"